 - A copy of your financial aid award letter issued by your school for 2021-2022.

-- A copy of the FAFSA Student AID Report (SAR) OR your parent/guardian’s tax forms for 2020.
+- A copy of the FAFSA Student AID Report (SAR) for 2021-2022 OR your parent/guardian’s tax forms for 2020.
 If you are classified as an independent student for financial aid purposes, you may upload your own tax forms for 2020 instead.
 Please only upload the first few pages of the tax form used (ex: 1040 form) that clearly shows your income.

 Remember to black out all social security number information before uploading the documents.
 Do not mail or email any financial documents to PPIA.
 They must be submitted through this application system to be considered.